📊 Projekt

 Expected Outcomes

-• Development of a course on image analysis with weak AI, including practical application of neural networks for image recognition and data evaluation
+• Creation and provision of courses on image analysis with weak AI, including practical application of neural networks and data preprocessing

-• Increasing permeability and enthusiasm for MINT study programs through targeted outreach and awareness-raising regarding AI modules
+• Improvement of permeability and attractiveness of study programs for school students, professionally qualified individuals, and prospective students through targeted opening up and awareness-raising regarding AI modules

-• Development and implementation of didactic concepts, teaching and learning methods, and digital platforms to support the AI learning process
+• Development of a technological and didactic concept for digital learning platforms and tools to support the AI learning process

 Contact